-Since 2003 the EU has launched and run over 37 operations and missions on three continents.
-As of today, there are 21 ongoing CSDP missions and operations, of which 12 are civilian and 9 military.
+Since 2003 the EU has launched and run over 40 operations and missions on three continents.
+As of today, there are 24 ongoing CSDP missions and operations, of which 13 are civilian, 10 are military and one is civilian-military.

-Since the launch of the first missions and operations, the EU has continuously enhanced its structures, mechanisms and tools to promote stability and security in our neighbourhood and beyond, thereby contributing to increased security in the EU.
+Since the launch of the first missions and operations, the EU has continuously enhanced its structures, mechanisms and tools to promote peace, stability and security in our neighbourhood and beyond, thereby contributing to increased security in the EU.